what is a picc line?

 PICC stands for 'Peripherally Inserted Central Catheter', and will prevent you from having a needle inserted in a vein each time you need medicine.
 It is usually inserted into a vein in your upper arm, above your elbow.
 Which arm is used depends on your particular situation, but usually the non-dominant arm is used.

 All PICC lines have one end that goes through a vein in your upper arm up to a large vein near your heart.
 Medicine is less irritating when it is placed in a large vein.
 Outside your body, the PICC line divides into 1, 2, or 3 smaller tubes called lumens.
 Each lumen has a needless connector (clave) and a disinfection cap on the end.

 picc line insertion procedure

 1. Firstly your doctor or nurse may use an ultrasound scan to help them find the best vein to use in your arm.
 This is done by a small hand-held device that is rubbed gently over your arm.

-- Secondly the skin in the area where the line will be put in is cleaned with antiseptic solution.
-Then anaesthetic cream or injection is used to dumb the area.
+2. Secondly the skin in the area where the line will be placed is cleaned with an antiseptic solution.
+Anaesthetic cream or injection is used to numb the area.
 When your skin is completely numb, a needle will be put into the vein.

 Swelling, redness, red streaking, hot or hard area in PICC line arm